kurt-krueckeberg/kurt-krueckeberg.github.io/german_emigration_records.md

 -   [Brinkkötter, Alois: Emigration from Greven in Westphalia in the 19th century ](https://hf-gen.de/wp-content/uploads/informationen/amerikanetz/Auswanderer-Greven.pdf)

-    Here you can see a certainly not exhaustive list of 419 women and men and their children who left Greven to start a new and better life in the New World, mainly in North America:
+    Here you can see a certainly not exhaustive list of 419 women and men and their children who left Greven to start a new and better life in the New World, mainly in North America.

 -   [Holz, Martin: Auswanderer nach Brasilien](https://hf-gen.de/wp-content/uploads/informationen/amerikanetz/Auswanderer-nach-Brasilien.pdf).

-    Source: Amtsblätter der Königlichen Regierung zu Münster von 1860 – 1871.
+    **Source:** Amtsblätter der Königlichen Regierung zu Münster von 1860–1871.

     The emigrants are mainly reservists and conscripts who did not follow the mobilization order or the call-up for military service and emigrated without permission.

 -   [Holz, Martin: German Immigrants from Bremen to New York, 1847-1871](https://hf-gen.de/wp-content/uploads/informationen/amerikanetz/German-Immigrants-from-Bremen-to-New-York-1847-1871.pdf)

     In Germany, as in other countries, there are places and farming communities of the same name in different parts of the country.
 If you use this source, you have to check the evaluation in the church register films or church registers of the localities in the Münsterland (worked out by Irmgard Niehaus from Beckum, 62 pages).